How to use a hydrometer

 Final gravity (FG) and attenuation

 FG is the gravity reading when fermentation is complete.
 A dry mead typically finishes at 0.990–1.010.
-A sweet mead — where fermentation was stopped intentionally, or the yeast hit its alcohol tolerance limit — finishes higher: 1.020–1.040 or above.
+Sweet meads can be created by stopping fermentation intentionally, feeding past the yeast's alcohol tolerance limit and/or back sweetening.
+These finish higher: 1.020–1.040 or above.

-How to confirm fermentation is complete: take a gravity reading on two consecutive days.
-If the SG has not changed between readings, fermentation is done.
-Never rely on airlock activity alone — a mead can appear completely still while still fermenting slowly.
+How to confirm fermentation is complete: take gravity readings on two consecutive days.
+If the SG has not changed between readings, fermentation has stopped, and if you are down around 1.000 the mead is done.
+Don't rely on airlock activity alone, a mead can appear completely still while still fermenting slowly, or stall and restart if conditions change.

 Attenuation is the percentage of sugar that has been consumed: